Eesa-Sarosh/Machine-Learning/README.md

 Feel free to contribute to this repository by adding more simple machine learning codes or improving the existing ones.
 Any enhancements or additions are highly appreciated!

+## Acknowledgements

+Special thanks to [codebasics.io](https://codebasics.io/) for their valuable contributions and assistance in developing some of the code snippets in this repository.